Altered-Eco-Server/PoliceMod/README.md

 The mod allows for the following configuration adjustments:

-- **Cell Positions**: Define the positions of the prison cells within the game's configuration files.
+- **Cell Positions**: Define the positions of the prison cells within the mods configuration file.
-- **Impound Position**: Define the positions of the prison cells within the game's configuration files.
+- **Impound Position**: Define the positions of the prison cells within the mods configuration file.